-- 1. Chronic absence refers to students who are repeatedly absent during the school year for both excused (e.g., suspension, illness, death in the family, etc.) and unexcused absences.
+- 1. Chronic absence refers to students who are repeatedly absent during the school year for both excused absences (e.g., suspension, illness, death in the family, etc.) and unexcused absences.
 This accumulation of total absences is the major difference from truancy, which only calculates unexcused absences.
 Sporadic, not just consecutive, absences matter.
 Missing just two days every month can cause a student to fall behind. - 2.
 Chronic absence level (how many students do not attend school regularly) differs from average daily attendance (how many students typically attend school each day). - 3.
-Data point captured in the Civil Rights Data Collection for the School Year 2013-2014, the only available national dataset, revealed in the embryonic stages of research chronic absenteeism refers to missing 15 or more days.
-ESSA acknowledges, support, and requires the data collection for chronic absenteeism for local and state Report Cards, with an optional measure for School Accountability.
-Alabama's calculations are reflected in the Alabama ESSA Plan, and are measured and reported as a school quality indicator on the Report Card.
-Currently, 18 total absences are the measurement and definition for chronically absent as reflected on the LEA Report Card. - 4.
-Chronic absence data can be used to trigger prevention and early intervention measures so high-risk student populations can receive the supports they need, ideally before they fall behind academically.
+Alabama's calculations are reflected in the Alabama ESSA Plan, are measured, and reported as a school quality indicator on the Report Card.
+Currently, eighteen total absences are the measurement and definition for chronically absent as reflected on the LEA Report Card.

+4. Chronic absence data can be used to trigger prevention and early intervention measures so high-risk student populations can receive the support they need, ideally before they fall behind academically.
 Reducing chronic absence is a major component of an LEA multi-tiered support system model.